BettercareHealth/bettercare/README.md

 ### Before you start

+* Read through all these notes, including the tips at the end.
+You may not understand it all at first, but you need to plant all these seeds in your brain for when you need them.
 * Have the [Markdown syntax reference](daringfireball.net/projects/markdown/syntax) to hand.
 * For more advanced syntax (including for tables), see the [kramdown syntax](http://kramdown.gettalong.org/syntax.html) and kramdown [quick reference](http://kramdown.gettalong.org/quickref.html).
 * Use a good text editor like Notepad++.